The Canadian Election has been announced to take place on 20th September 2021, this is a quick review of who is running in my own local area.

 First, I went to the Conservative Party website and saw their list of candidates.
 In the little container they have for him there are no links to any social media accounts.
 Not a good start.
-However, when I click on the “Learn More” link the site just times out, also, there is no security certificate on the domain either.
+However, when I click on the “Learn More” link [as of 29 Jan 2023 the link is broken and goes nowhere] the site just times out, also, there is no security certificate on the domain either.

 There is a Conservative Party website for our area, but it doesn’t list the candidate’s name.